iamdevonbutler/mongorules/README.md

 }
 ```
 - Array of values/objects: passes each item to the validation function (the second function is ignored).
-- Array of arrays of values/objects: executes the validation method on each inner array (the fist function), and the items w/i each inner array (the second function).
+- Array of arrays of values/objects: executes the validation method on each inner array (the first function), and the items w/i each inner array (the second function).

-*Note: for arrays containing objects, the `validate` function can be set on each object property in addition to the field property.*
+*Note: if using the array syntax, pass `null` to skip a particular validation*

 ## Field transformations